richardgourley/common-email-tool/README.md

-# Common email tool
+# Email Template Translations Dashboard

 ## Intro
-A user based Django web application for multi-lingual teams that allows assigned users to login, create common email templates and add translations.
+A bespoke Django dashboard application.
+It doesn't use the /admin page except for the superuser to add users and assign permissions.

+Team members can add email templates in a base language and other team members can add translations.

+It was written for a company that has:
+1. Many common emails that they send to customers.
+2. Team members that speak different languages.

+Team members can be given different permission levels.

+Team members can login and create email templates in a base language.
+Other team members can add a translation of the email into another language.

+The end result is that the company has an accessible database of common emails that are translated into different languges

 ## Features

-- A team member can add a commonly used email template such as welcoming a new customer, a pricing template etc.
-- Any other team member who is fluent in another language can go in and add a translation to any commonly used email templates.
+- The app is pluggable -> everything is under one url.
+Visit '127.0.0.1:8000/emails/' instead of '127.0.0.1:8000' when you run the server.

+- This version was written for a company that has two main languages, hence the titles of the emails are both in English and Spanish.
+This can be adapted.

+- Team members can be given different permission levels.

+- Team members can login and create email templates in a base language.
+Other team members can add a translation of the email into another language.

+- Team members can create categories and assign the email templates into different categories.

 - At the moment the base language is in English and the translations can be in French, Spanish, Italian, German or Dutch.
-Looking to expand this.
+This can be adapted.

 - Only logged in users can access the app.

-- All emails and translations are created on the front end.
-Only the site admins can access '/admin'
+- Only the site admins can access '/admin' to manage users.

-- The app admin can assign priveliges - to only read email templates or to be able to add translations.
+- The app admin can assign priveliges -
+  - read emails
+  - add translations

 ## Tools

-- Full test suite using TestCase
+- Test suite written with TestCase

+- inlineformset_factory
+  - used to allow multiple translations to be added to an email template.

 - Django user authentication system implemented.
-- **from django.forms.models import inlineformset_factory** implemented to allow the user to add extra email translations.

-### To Do
-- [ ] Change id to slug for 'Email' in emails.models.py
-- [ ] Add more languages to the 'EmailTranslation' object in emails.models.py (Maybe using django-countries or something similar.)
+- Permission levels applied to function based views and class based views.
+  - login_required
+  - permission_required
+  - LoginRequiredMixin
+  - PermissionRequiredMixin

 ## Getting Started
 Setting up Django: